Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 ### alertOnDelete

 Determines whether a warning panel will open when the user presses the "Delete" button.
-A potential situation where this might be wanted is when a row contains alot of data.
+A potential situation where this might be useful is when a row contains a lot of data.
-The default behaviour if the parameter is for the warning panel not to be displayed.
+The default behaviour if the parameter is not set, is for the warning panel not to be displayed.

 Example: